-Business valuation and intangible assets The RICS Valuation - Professional Standards (the Red Book) defines an intangible asset as: 'A non-monetary asset that manifests itself by its economic properties.
+Business valuation and intangible assets RICS Valuation – Global Standards (Red Book Global) defines an intangible asset as: 'A non-monetary asset that manifests itself by its economic properties.
 It does not have physical substance but grants rights and economic benefits to its owner.' and goodwill as: 'Any future economic benefit arising from a business, an interest in a business or from the use of a group of assets that is not separable.'
 A number of standard and technical guides are published by various professional bodies that cover intangible assets and goodwill.
 Steve Choi maintains this information on isurv Valuation.